LonghornEngineer/Tommy_Pinball_System/README.md

 Tommy_Pinball_System
 ====================

 A Pinball System based off the Parallax Propeller.
 Aimed at hobby use.
+This project is mothballed.
+See the PinHeck for future development.

 More information can be found on the Tommy project page.